tehanpathum1234/Password-Analyzer/README.md

 python3 app.py
 ```

-Then open your browser and go to `http://127.0.0.1:5000`
+Open your browser and go to `http://127.0.0.1:5000`

-> Make sure `index.html` is inside a folder called `templates/` next to `app.py` — Flask won't find it otherwise.
+> The `index.html` file must be inside a folder called `templates/` in the same directory as `app.py`, otherwise Flask won't find it.

 ---

-## The web UI
+## Web UI

-The frontend has a cyberpunk-style design and gives you real-time results after you click Analyze.
-You'll see:
+The frontend has a dark cyberpunk theme.
+After you enter your name and password and click **Analyze**, you get:

-- A strength meter that fills up based on your score
+- A strength meter bar based on your score
 - A checklist showing which requirements passed or failed
 - Your entropy score and password length
-- A warning if your password is on the common passwords list
+- A warning if your password is found in the common list

-You can also press **Enter** instead of clicking the button.
+- You can also press **Enter** instead of clicking the button

 ---

-## A couple of things to note
+## ⚠️ Things to note

-- The common password check in `checker_cli.py` uses a loose match (`in`), which can sometimes flag a password incorrectly if its text appears anywhere inside the file.
-The web app uses an exact match, which is more accurate.
-Worth fixing if you continue developing this.
+- The common password check in `checker_cli.py` uses a loose `in` match, so it might flag a password incorrectly if it appears as part of a longer string in the file.
+The web app uses an exact match.
+Worth fixing.
-- The passwords list path is hardcoded in both files — just update the path if yours is saved somewhere different.
+- The passwords file path is hardcoded in both scripts — update it if you're running this on a different machine.

 ---

 ## Built with

 - Python 3 + Flask
-- HTML
+- `math.log2()` for entropy calculation
-- Shannon entropy formula from the `math` module
+- HTML, CSS, JavaScript
-- Tabler Icons for the web UI
+- Tabler Icons

 ---